restuwahyu13/express-rest-api-clean-architecture/README.md

 # Express Rest Api Clean Architecture

-The following is a folder pattern for express rest api starterkit structure pattern that I usually use, so if you are interested in the pattern I made, you can use it if you think it's good.
+The following is a folder pattern for express rest api starterkit structure pattern that I usually use, so if you are interested in the pattern I made, you can use it if you think it's good, check this link for new update for this architecture **[here](https://github.com/restuwahyu13/express-refactor-starterkit)**.

 ## Table Of Content